Kent County, Maryland: Voter registration

+Law enforcement

-The head of the Kent County Sheriff's Office is John Price IV.
+The Kent County Sheriff is Dennis Hickman.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 413 sqmi, of which 277 sqmi is land and 136 sqmi (33%) is water.

 According to the Maryland Geological Survey, the highest point in Kent County is 102 ft above sea level, approximately 2.25 mi west of Coleman's Corner (shown on maps as "Coleman"), just northeast of the mouth of Still Pond Creek.

 Kent County has a 209-mile shoreline, including Eastern Neck Island.
 The Chesapeake Bay is on the west, Sassafras River on the north, and the Chester River on the south.
 The eastern border with Delaware is part of the Mason–Dixon line.